farnazjmo/Advanced-SQL-Queries-Project/README.md

 ## 📚 Source

-This project was adapted from a notebook provided in a course by [Organization/Instructor Name].
+This project was adapted from a notebook provided by NSDC Data Science Projects.
 All SQL queries and analysis were written by me.

 ## 🚀 How to Run